BD2KGenomics/cgcloud/core/README.rst

 You can also run CGCloud with the ``--script`` option and a path to a Python script.
-The script will be handled like a plugin, except that it should not define a ``commands()`` function since that function will not be invoked for a script plugin.
+The script will be handled like a plugin, except that it should not define a ``command_classes()`` function since that function will not be invoked for a script plugin.
 In other words, a script plugin should only define roles, not commands.